-If you’re given the choice though, you really want to go for the Ninja 300.
+If you’re given the choice though, you really want to go for this 300.
 It’s a little bigger than the older 250R and comes with fuel-injection, a better chassis, improved hardware and the option of ABS.
 Both are fantastic choices and provide new riders the look and feel of a modern sportsbike…just without the power to match it.
-And that’s really what you want out of a beginner motorcycle, really.
+And that’s what makes it one of the best beginner motorcycle choices out there, really.
 You want something that gives you confidence, but limits you to riding within your ability.

 Yamaha V-Star 250

-The V-Star also has some impressive specs to bolster up its beastly image.
+The V Star also has some impressive specs to bolster up its beastly image.
 It is capable of hitting speeds of up to 85 mph which puts it comfortably in Freeway territory.
 It’s comfortable and very easy to manage allowing new riders to put plenty of experience building miles on the clock without any discomfort.
-It’s also pretty light – despite its look – and quite economical too.
-If we had to choose between the Honda Rebel and this, we’d probably choose the Yamaha.
+It’s also pretty light – despite its look – has a confidence-inspiring seat height and riding position, and quite economical too.
+If we had to choose between the Honda and this, we’d probably choose the Yamaha.
 However, it depends on what turns up on your local used motorcycles website.
 With that in mind, it might be worth adding Yamaha Virago 250 to your search list if you’re interested in this.

-The Suzuki SV650 is one of the most practical all-round motorcycles that we’ve ever had the pleasure of riding.
+The SV650 is one of the most practical all-round motorcycles that we’ve ever had the pleasure of riding.
 They’ve been on the scene for a very long time now, and the SV650 is still as popular as it ever was.
 It has been updated in recent years, but for the purpose of this article, we recommend going for an earlier model, somewhere around the early 2000s and up.
-While the new ones are great, the older ones are more likely to grace the used motorcycle pages and there isn’t a hell of a lot of difference between them.
+While the new ones are great, the older ones are more likely to grace the used motorcycle pages and there isn’t a hell of a lot of difference between them, and they offer an exceptionally fun and versatile riding experience for the new rider.
 You see, the SV650 is one of those weird motorcycles that doesn’t seem to look its age.
 Despite being the best part of 20 years old, it still looks relatively cool and fresh.
 And the same goes for its engine and overall ride experience.

 Powered by a 645cc v-twin engine that produces a modest 69 hp, you might think that the SV is a bit dowdy and boring – but in fact, it’s an absolute blast to ride.
 The v-twin engine from Suzuki makes for an impressive ride experience, coupled with a very smooth gearbox and a comfortable riding position, you have an award winning combination which makes it great for beginner motorcyclists.
 What makes it an even more appetizing deal is the fact that you can pick these up for very reasonable prices.
 It’s all you really need in a motorcycle: good thrills and no frills.